kris71990/nps-find/backend/README.md

     - Rating (required - how was your experience?
 (1-5 system, 5 is best))
     - Length of Stay (required - how long did you stay in the park (in hours)?)
     - Activities (required - what did you do while in the park?)
+    - Park Environment - (requried - what type of area is the park located in?)
+      - Urban, Suburban, Rural...
+    - Park Landscape - (required - what type of landscape is the park?)
+      - Mountains, forest etc...
+    - Weather (required - what was the weather like?)
+      - Sun, rain, snow etc...
     - Wildlife (not required - what wildlife did you see during your stay?)

 A submitted report will hold a reference to the user's profile and to the park for which it was submitted.
 Only users with an account can submit a report.